OWASP/CheatSheetSeries/cheatsheets/Error_Handling_Cheat_Sheet.md

 Issues at the error handling level can reveal a lot of information about the target and can also be used to identify injection points in the target's features.

-Below is an example of the disclosure of a technology stack, here Struts2 and Tomcat version, via an exception rendered to the user:
+Below is an example of the disclosure of a technology stack, here the Struts2 and Tomcat versions, via an exception rendered to the user:

 ```text
 HTTP Status 500 - For input string: "null"